51Degrees/specifications/pipeline-specification/advanced-features/multi-pipeline-elements.md

 example, [JSON builder](../pipeline-elements/json-builder.md)).

-If this feature is enabled, then all Flow Elements that maintain any such state information must ensure that they have the means to keep track of isolated instances of this state for each Pipeline to which they are added and use the correct state information when processing.
+If this feature is enabled, then all Flow Elements that maintain any such state information MUST ensure that they have the means to keep track of isolated instances of this state for each Pipeline to which they are added and use the correct state information when processing.